 Six countries have graduated from least developed country status:

 - Samoa in January 2014

 - Vanuatu in December 2020

 The CDP has recommended graduation from the LDC category for several countries in the past.
-Among them, Bhutan is scheduled for graduation in 2023, while Angola, Sao Tome and Principe and Solomon Islands are slated for graduation in 2024.
+Among them, Bhutan is scheduled for graduation on 13 December 2023.
+Angola, Sao Tome and Principe and Solomon Islands are slated for graduation in 2024.

 The CDP’s 2021 Triennial review recommended for graduation from the LDC category Bangladesh, Lao People’s Democratic Republic and Nepal.
 Because of the COVID-19 pandemic, the Committee recommended an extended preparatory period of five years, as well as careful monitoring and analysis of the impacts of the pandemic, and specific transition support.
 This recommendation was endorsed by ECOSOC resolution 2021/11, issued on 8 June 2021, and by the General Assembly resolution 76/8, issued on 24 November 2021.

 In the CDP’s 2021 review of the list of LDCs, the following countries were found to have met the graduation thresholds for the first time: Cambodia, Comoros, Djibouti, Senegal, and Zambia.
 Djibouti met the "income-only" criterion; Comoros, Senegal and Zambia met the graduation thresholds for two of the three criteria, namely income and human assets; and Cambodia met all three graduation criteria (income, human assets, and economic and environmental vulnerability).
 These countries will be reviewed again in 2024 and, if they meet the criteria for a second time, could be recommended for graduation.